^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gonococci in the material from the urethra are normally absent.
+Gonococci are normally absent from the material from the urethra.

-PCR allows to determine the presence of the DNA of gonococci directly and quantitatively express their concentration in the test material.
-The test material can be sputum, lavage fluid, urine, punctate from various organs and cysts, etc. The test has specific specificity and high sensitivity (more than 95%).
-PCR-diagnostics of gonorrhea gives positive results even in chronic forms of diseases, when the results of bacterioscopic and bacteriological studies are negative.
+PCR allows to establish the presence of gonococcal DNA directly and to quantitatively express their concentration in the test material.
+The test material can be sputum, lavage fluid, urine, punctures from various organs and cysts, etc. The test has species specificity and high sensitivity (more than 95%).
+PCR diagnostics of gonorrhea gives positive results even in chronic forms of the disease, when the results of bacterioscopic and bacteriological studies are negative.

-Detection of gonococci in the material using PCR is used to diagnose gonococcal infection and control the effectiveness of treatment.
+Detection of gonococci in material using PCR is used to diagnose gonococcal infection and monitor the effectiveness of treatment.